donny/finch/README.md

 ### Conclusion

 Autoconf, Automake, and Libtool are powerful tools to build a library or program for UNIX-like operating systems.
 They're complex and cater for a lot of system differences and peculiarities.
 For example, as a side note, the Mach-O object format as used by macOS [distinguishes](http://stackoverflow.com/questions/2339679/what-are-the-differences-between-so-and-dylib-on-osx) between shared libraries and dynamically loaded modules).
 The Autotools is still commonly used in Linux operating systems.
 I am looking forward to use this project as a build system template for future project: C programming in 2017; and using Flex and Bison.

+In addition, I would like to try other modern tools like [Ninja](https://ninja-build.org) and [CMake](https://cmake.org) that are used to build [Swift](https://github.com/apple/swift).